Meh’d By Hillary Clinton, Black Voters in Wisconsin Could Be Crucial to a Joe Biden Win

 Trump’s win in Wisconsin four years ago was a seismic event.
 His message to white, working-class voters plainly resonated.
 Clinton, notably, never visited the state as the nominee.
 Black voters’ enthusiasm for the Democratic nominee sank through the basement.
 Data was telling Clinton’s team in Brooklyn that Wisconsin was nothing to worry about.
 That was a flub of the first order.
 “But Wisconsin!” was only second to “But her emails!” in the annoying outbursts political reporters have been using as shorthand for the last four years.

-Heading into 2020, Democrats knew they needed to offset the Republican suburban counties northeast of Milwaukee, but not by much.
+Heading into 2020, Democrats knew they needed to offset the Republican suburban counties northwest of Milwaukee, but not by much.
 Trump in 2016 underperformed Mitt Romney’s numbers in those suburbs by 7 percentage points.
 What Democrats needed was a way to fight in the Green Bay area, which went for Romney in 2012 by 4 percentage points and then went for Trump by 18 points.
 In both blocs, that meant Democrats needed to build an alliance of white voters without college degrees and Black voters.

 With days to go before votes start to be tallied, Biden appears on better footing than Clinton — in no small part due to his running mate Kamala Harris whose historic run is expected to energize Black voters.
 In the 57 polls being treated credibly by Real Clear Politics this year, three show Trump ahead and three show him tied in the state.